dome of the rock jerusalem

 The Palestinian-Controlled West Bank

 Despite my initial impression of the Palestinian Territories being influenced by the hard-nosed, khaki-clad military personnel peering into our vehicle at the checkpoint thoroughly verifying our passports, Palestine felt remarkably different once we were away from the politics of the border itself.
-We had effectively crossed an international border by going through such a checkpoint; we were now on land controlled by the Palestinian National Authority, and had unofficially left Israel.
-We weren't to know it at the time but having visited the Palestinian-controlled West Bank had the real potential to cause problems with the authorities back at Ben Gurion Airport.
-We were advised to keep our visit to this controversial slab of land a secret from the authorities to avoid the possibility of unnecessary questioning.
+We had effectively crossed an 'international border' by transiting through such a checkpoint; we were now on land controlled by the Palestinian National Authority, and had unofficially 'left' Israel.

 bethlehem